mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 The flares caused by the Star Trigger not only scalded their planet but destroyed every piece of electronic equipment in the system.
 In the ensuing years, the wavefront from the flares spread towards neighboring systems at relativistic speed.
 As it broke over each world, it destroyed the delicate electronic mechanisms that civilization relied upon.
 These worlds spent the next century re-establishing themselves and clawing their way back to the stars.
 By -350 they were back, exploring space within 30 parsecs of their homeworld, searching for valuable resources, trading with indigenous races and refining their own science.

 **DARRIAN ORIGINS**
 Three hundred thousand years ago, the Ancients visited Terra, probably several dozen times in the span of a decade.
-During the first visits, the Ancient scientists took samples of Terran life.
+During the first visits, the Ancient scientists took samples of [[Terra|Terran]] life.
 For reasons still unclear, they then took sample groups of primitive humans.
 One of those samples are now called Darrians.

 In all likelihood, the original Darrians were taken to an Ancients world for testing and evaluation.
 It is possible there was some co-mingling of the Darrians with other samples.
 Present day genetic tests, regardless of how advanced they are, provide little confirmation of which samples were mingled with which.
 After a time, the Darrians were taken to a world and deposited there.